-In the same year, he performed on ‘MTV Fashionably Loud’ in Miami.
-Later, with the help of MTV, he made a second single and video ‘Bawitdaba’ of ‘Devil Without a Cause’ album .
+In the same year, he performed in ‘MTV Fashionably Loud’ in Miami.
+Later, with the help of MTV, he released his single ‘Bawitdaba’ from his album ‘Devil Without a Cause.’

-His first live album ‘Live Trucker’ appeared in 2006.
-In the same year, along with Bob Seger, he made ‘Rock ‘n’ Roll Never Forgets’.
-He also made a guest appearance in the film ‘Larry the Cable Guy: Health Inspector’.
+His first live album ‘Live Trucker’ released in 2006.
+In the same year, along with Bob Seger, he made ‘Rock ‘n’ Roll Never Forgets.’
+He also made a guest appearance in the film ‘Larry the Cable Guy: Health Inspector.’

-In 2010, he released ‘Born Free’ , one of his successful albums.
-In the following year, the release of his album ‘Care’ was a protest on political activities of America.
-His new album ‘Rebel Soul’ appeared in 2012.
+In 2010, he released ‘Born Free,’ one of his successful albums.
+In the following year, he released his album ‘Care,’ which questioned the political activities of America.
+His next album ‘Rebel Soul’ released in 2012.

 Continue Reading Below

 He released his extended play ‘Fire It Up’ in 1993.
-It contains some of his memorable songs like ‘I Am the Bulldog’.
-‘Fire It Up’ marked his first attempt to perform country music.
+It contains some of his memorable songs like ‘I Am the Bulldog.’
+‘Fire It Up’ marked his first attempt at performing country music.

 He released his compilation album ‘The History of Rock’ in 2000.
-Besides some new songs, this album includes some of his previous songs from ‘The Polyfuze Method’ and ‘Early Mornin’ Stoned Pimp’.
+Besides some new songs, this album also included some of his hit songs from albums like ‘The Polyfuze Method’ and ‘Early Mornin’ Stoned Pimp.’

-In 2003, he released his album ‘Kid Rock’ that contains praiseworthy songs like ‘Cold and Empty’ and ‘Rock n Roll Pain Train’.
-The song ‘I Am’ expresses his view about his own freedom both as an American and an artist.
+In 2003, he released his album ‘Kid Rock,’ which contained praiseworthy songs like ‘Cold and Empty’ and ‘Rock n Roll Pain Train.’
+The song ‘I Am’ expresses his view about his own freedom as an American and artist.

-The album’s emotional song ‘Single Father’ is his attempt to express his love towards his son.
-Moreover, this song denotes his grief for going through lots of difficulties for being a single father.
+The album’s emotional song ‘Single Father’ was his attempt to express his love for his son.
+Moreover, this song expresses his grief and pain of being a single father.

 Personal Life & Legacy

-He has a son, Robert Jr., from a previous relationship.
-In 2002, he and actress Pamela Anderson were engaged.
-Later the engagement was postponed.
-In July 2006, they got married when the news of Pamela’s pregnancy was revealed.
-He divorced Pamela after five months of their marriage.
+He has a son named Robert Jr., from a previous relationship.
+In 2002, he and actress Pamela Anderson got engaged.
+However, their relationship ended in 2003.
+In July 2006, Kid Rock and Pamela got married when the news of Pamela’s pregnancy surfaced.
+He divorced Pamela after being married to her for five months.

-This influential music composer went through legal difficulties for several occasions.
-Police detained him in 2005, for punching DJ Jay Campos in a strip club.
+This influential music composer has gone through legal difficulties on several occasions.
+Police detained him in 2005 for punching DJ Jay Campos in a strip club.